opendot/ml4a-3Deeprinting/README.md

 # 3Deeprinting
 STL 3D models generator based on Recurring Neurla Network

-Following this example:
+Following this example: <br>
 http://karpathy.github.io/2015/05/21/rnn-effectiveness/

 # Goals
-The generator is feeded by a dataset of STL modelstranslated in ASCII using STLpython library.
+The generator is feeded by a dataset of STL models translated in ASCII using STLpython library.

 # Main steps